-Did you own a 2006-era Mac Pro?
+Did you own a 2006 Mac Pro?
 Now that Apple has transitioned to using its own chips in Macs, it’s fascinating to reminisce about computers like this, which seemed so amazing at the time.
 Leave your comments about the original Mac Pro launch below.

-Update: Replaced picture of back of 2006 Mac Pro.
+Update: Replaced picture of the back of 2006 Mac Pro and added info about the first aluminum iMac.